JarbasAl/learn-portuguese-skill/README.md

 It is also much easier to translate an intent if you have full sentences, adapt is trickier and often requires the translator to check the source code, one more good reason to use padatious!

-NOTE mycroft recently changed this, all files are in ``skill_folder/locale/en-us`` , old way still works, but now its easier since you need to track even less folders!
+NOTE mycroft recently changed the folder structure, all files are in ``skill_folder/locale/en-us`` , old paths still work, but now its easier since you need to track even less folders!

 ## I like Rules